dusanlazic/fast/README.md

 ## Planned features and goals

-- [ ] Web dashboard for monitoring.
-(WIP)
-- [ ] Easy exploit health monitoring on dashboard.
 - [ ] Handle connection failure with the server and provide a fallback for keeping the flags locally.
 - [ ] Guarantee that every non-duplicate retrieved flag will be submitted.
-- [ ] Support HTTPS to prevent packet sniffing for flags
+- [ ] Support HTTPS to prevent packet sniffing for flags.
 - [ ] Optional centralized client integrated with git repository.
+- [x] Web dashboard for monitoring.
+- [x] Easy exploit health monitoring on dashboard.
 - [x] Verbose flag history (track OLD, DUP, etc.)
 - [x] Validate configs when starting.
 - [x] Make some client configuration (e.g. `connect`) immutable after starting.